ARCA-Arweave/grant-proposals/feedweave.md

 feedweave-improvement

 ## Summary:
-[FEEDweave](https://feedweave.co) is an MVP decentralized social network built on top of Arweave that needs more functionality.
+[FEEDweave](https://feedweave.co) is a decentralized social network built on top of Arweave.

+FEEDweave needs more functionality to offer a competitive user experience to existing social networks, such as ability to edit posts, comments, and upvotes.

 ## Motivation:
 The goal of FEEDweave is to demonstate the power of Arweave as a backend for decentralized social applications.